FreeComputerBooks.com

 Some books on algorithms are rigorous but incomplete; others cover masses of material but lack rigor.
 This lecture notes uniquely combines rigor and comprehensiveness.

 It covers a broad range of algorithms in depth, yet makes their design and analysis accessible to all levels of readers.
 Each chapter is relatively self-contained and can be used as a unit of study.
-The algorithms are described in English and in a pseudocode designed to be readable by anyone who has done a little programming.
-The explanations have been kept elementary without sacrificing depth of coverage or mathematical rigor.

 - Algorithms and Data Structures